-VTEC is spread by eating food or drinking water contaminated by the bacteria.
+VTEC is spread by eating food or drinking water contaminated by the feces of animals or infected humans.
 A very small amount is enough to make you sick.
 Undercooked meat (particularly ground beef); raw fruits and vegetables, unpasteurized milk and juice and cider have been responsible for causing illness before.